-Timm was pleased with the turnout at this year’s banquet.
-“It is great to take the time outside of our regular roles and schedules, one night each year, to visit and to focus on celebrating the service the volunteers provide.
-We couldn’t do what we do without them.”
+“It is great to take the time outside of our regular roles and schedules one night each year to visit, present deserving student with scholarships and celebrate the amazing service of our volunteers.
+We couldn’t do what we do without them,” Timm said.